Pompeii or Herculaneum – Which Archaeological site should you visit?

 • Herculaneum is much smaller than Pompeii and located beneath today’s civilization.
 It’s fascinating to view from above, giving you an entirely different perspective of the ancient city.

-• The structures of Pompeii are less preserved however where it lacks in structural preservation it truly excels in artifact preservation.
-There are a number of artifacts on display such as cooking utensils, jewelry, and body casts.
-This is something that can’t be experienced at Herculaneum and for this reason alone I truly enjoyed Pompeii.
+• The structures of Pompeii are less preserved but where it lacks in structural preservation, it truly excels in artifact preservation.
+There are several artifacts on display such as cooking utensils, jewelry, and body casts.
+This is something that can’t be experienced at Herculaneum and for this reason alone, I truly enjoyed Pompeii.

 You may also like